 The purpose of this policy is to provide clear information about charging and voluntary contributions for activities relating to Bishop Luffa School.
 We follow the West Sussex policy for charging for school activities that mirrors the information given in the Department for Education’s advice document published in May 2018 – ‘Charging for school activities’. https://www.gov.uk/government/publications/charging-for-school-activities

 All letters regarding school activities will state that contributions are voluntary.
-If any parents have any financial difficulty they will be invited to talk to the school and an agreed arrangement will be sought.
-No child will be prevented from taking part as a result of their parents’ financial situation.
+If any parents or carers have any financial difficulty they will be invited to talk to the school and an agreed arrangement will be sought.
+No child will be prevented from taking part as a result of their parents’ or carers' financial situation.
 However letters will make it clear that the activity may not run if sufficient voluntary contributions are not made.

 Special rules apply for residential activities

 If a residential activity takes place largely during school time (50% or more of the whole time spent on the activity occurs within schools hours), it meets the requirements of the syllabus for a public examination or is to do with the national curriculum or religious education, no charge will be made either for the education or for the cost of travel.
 However, charges not exceeding the actual cost for the individual student will be made for board and lodging.
 Voluntary contributions (as above) will be requested.

 Children whose parents are in receipt of support payments of: